NBA rumors: Latest trade deadline news on deals, contracts, more | FOX Sports

 NBA rumors: Latest trade deadline news on deals, contracts, more

-The 2017 NBA Trade Deadline is less than a month away and set for Thursday, Feb.
+The 2017 NBA trade deadline is less than a month away.
+Teams have until Thursday, Feb.
 23 at 3 p.m.
-ET.
+ET to get their deals done, whether they're looking to upgrade for a playoff run or to offload stars to build for the future.

 • The Bulls and Celtics will rekindle trade talks centered on Jimmy Butler, according to league executives.
 (Chicago Tribune)